 Where to get help

-Depending on the nature of your enquiry, your best option may be to contact your family, friends, airline, travel agent, tour operator, employer or travel insurance provider in the first instance.
+Depending on what you need, your best option may be to first contact your family, friends, travel agent, travel insurance provider, tour operator, employer or airline.

-If the matter relates to complaints about tourism services or products, contact the service provider directly.
+For complaints relating to tourism services or products, contact your service provider directly.

-Consular Services Charter explains what the Australian Government can and can't do to assist Australians overseas.
-For consular assistance, see contact details below:
+Read the Consular Services Charter for what the Australian Government can and can't do to help you overseas.

 No.2, 23rd Street